oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

 All done.
 In this tutorial you created a simple serverless function using Amazon Web Services, Java, and Gradle.
 You saw how to simply integrate AWS deployment with Gradle script.
 You also saw how to use Okta to secure the serverless function with JSON Web Tokens, OAuth, and OpenID Connect.

-You can find the source code for this tutorial on GitHub at https://need.a.link
+You can find the source code for this tutorial on GitHub at https://github.com/oktadeveloper/okta-java-serverless-aws

-If you liked this tutorial, chances are you’ll like some of our other ones:
+If you liked this tutorial, chances are you'll like some of our other ones:

 If you have any questions, please leave a comment below.
 You can also follow us @oktadev on Twitter.
 We have a popular YouTube channel too—check it out!